AlibabaCloudDocs/alikafka/intl.en-US/API reference/Tags/UntagResources.md

 # UntagResources

-Unbinds and deletes a tag from a resource.
+Detaches a tag from a resource.

 ## Debugging